 How Cannabis Differs From Psychedelic Drugs

 The main ingredient of cannabis is called tetrahydrocannabinol, or, as it is more commonly referred to, THC.
 Cannabis also contains an active ingredient known as Cannabidiol (or, CBD), but CBD does not produce the same psychoactive effects that users will find with THC.
 Both of these ingredients stimulate receptors, CB1 and CB2, in the body’s nervous system, which is how they work.
 CB1 and CB2 are part of the endocannabinoid system, and CB1 receptors are actually located all over the human body but tend to be concentrated in the spinal cord and brain.
 On the other hand, CB2 receptors tend to be found in the peripheral nervous system.
-When these receptors get activated, there can be a noticeable effect on the body’s response to pain and inflammation.
+When these receptors get activated, there can be a noticeable effect on the body’s response to various triggers.
 In fact, researchers are working to determine if cannabis might be able to have a positive impact on cardiovascular diseases.

 A Profile on Psychedelic Drugs

 Aside from it being a challenging word to spell, what do we know about psychedelics?
 This group of substances can, by definition, affect the processes of the body and the way in which the brain responds.
 We tend to credit psychedelic drugs with producing the effect of altering our consciousness, and when people refer to “hallucinogens” they typically are talking about psychedelics, which fall into three categories:

 - Serotonergic: As the name implies, Serotonergic substances have an impact on serotonin, which is responsible for our feelings of well-being and happiness.

 - Empathogen: Empathogens, which are also sometimes called entactogens, affect cognition and perception, and might cause hallucinations that affect our sight or hearing.